 Requisite: RUSS 101 or equivalent.
 Limited to 15 students per section.
 Spring semester.
-Five College Lecturer Dengub.2016-17: Not offered
+Five College Lecturer Dengub.2016-17: Offered in Spring 2017

 This course stresses vocabulary building and continued development of speaking and listening skills.
 Active command of Russian grammar is steadily increased.
 Readings from authentic materials in fiction, non-fiction and poetry.
 Brief composition assignments.
 Five meetings per week, including a conversation hour and a drill session.

 Requisite: RUSS 102 or the equivalent.
 This will ordinarily be the appropriate course placement for students with 2 to 3 years of high school Russian.
 Limited to 15 students.
 Fall semester.
 Professor Ciepiela.2016-17: Offered in Fall 2016

 Requisite: RUSS 201 or equivalent.
 Limited to 15 students.
 Spring semester.
 Professor Wolfson.2016-17: Offered in Spring 2017

 An examination of major Russian writers and literary trends from about 1860 to the Bolshevik Revolution as well as a sampling of Russian émigré literature through a reading of representative novels, stories, and plays in translation.
 Readings include important works by Dostoevsky, Tolstoy, Chekhov, Gorky, Sologub, Bely, and Nabokov.
 The evaluation of recurring themes such as the breakdown of the family, the “woman question,” madness, attitudes toward the city, childhood and perception of youth.
 Conducted in English.

 Spring semester.
 Professor Rabinowitz.2016-17: Offered in Spring 2017